Making and Mounting Shelves

 Adjustable shelves are usually done by drilling a series of equally spaced holes in the uprights and then using pins or push in brackets to hold the shelves.
 For added strength and a finished look metal sleeves can be inserted into the mounting holes.

-Bench Notes has a jig for drilling evenly spaced holes that you can make, or there is one available from Rockler, another method is to use a strip of peg board to mark the position of the holes.
+Bench Notes has a jig for drilling evenly spaced holes that you can make, or another method is to use a strip of peg board to mark the position of the holes.

 Simple Shelf Projects